Why Won't My Baby Eat?

-Baby becomes distressed at feeding times and refuses to feed or eats very little despite obvious hunger.
-Others may only willingly eat while drowsy or asleep.
+Your baby becomes distressed/ cries at feeding times and refuses a bottle or drinks very little, despite obvious hunger.
+Others may only willingly take a bottle while drowsy or asleep.

-In Your Baby’s Bottle-feeding Aversion, Rowena Bennett describes the various reasons babies display aversive feeding behavior, explains how the reader can identify the cause, and describes effective solutions.
+In Your Baby’s Bottle-feeding Aversion, Rowena Bennett describes the various reasons babies display aversive feeding behavior, explains how parents can identify the cause, not only provides bottle refusal tips, but describes effective well structured solution.
 Learn step-by-step instructions on how to resolve a behavioral feeding aversion that occurs as a result of being repeatedly pressured to feed - the most common of all reasons for babies to become averse to feeding.
 Your Baby’s Bottle-feeding Aversion provides practical professional feeding advice that not only makes good sense, it works!

 Rowena Bennett is an Australian nurse who holds professional qualifications in various nursing fields including pediatrics, midwifery, child health, mental health and lactation consultant.
 She has over 20 years experience advising parents how to resolve infant feeding and sleeping problems.
 Rowena has helped 1000's of babies get over their aversion to bottle-feeding and enjoy feeding once again.
 Parents claim the relief is life changing.

 'This book changed our lives!
 The book gave us the framework to help our son get over his aversion.
 It taught us to TRUST our baby to eat as much as they need/want, and in turn, baby started to trust us never to pressure him again'.